koheitakumi/apollo-nextjs-base/README.md

   - The token is stored in cookie.
 - Login
 - Logout
-- List, Add, Delete todo.
+- List, Add, Delete and subscribe todo.

 That's all, very simple :)